-We are a community based Basketball club that started in 2005 with 20 kids in Crosby.
+We are a community based Basketball club that started in 2005 with 20 children in Crosby.
 We found that we were travelling from the North to the South of Liverpool to play basketball and decided to form our own club, Sefton Basketball Club, registered with England Basketball and play national league.
 In 2006 we changed our name from Sefton Basketball Club to Sefton Stars for our senior men, Sefton Starlight’s for our senior women and Sefton Junior Stars for our junior teams.

 The club won Sefton Sports Council Club of the year 2007.
 This was a phenomenal achievement for such a young club and was down to the hard work of all the committee volunteers and players.
 We won this award not just for our basketball but what we had achieved within the community of Bootle, which is one of the most deprived areas in the country.